canonical/chisel/docs/index.md

 # Chisel

-**Chisel** is a tool for carving and cutting Debian packages.
+**Chisel** is a tool for carving and cutting Ubuntu packages.

-It can derive a minimal Ubuntu-like Linux distribution using a release database that defines "slices" of Debian packages.
-Slices enable users to cherry-pick just the files they need from the Ubuntu archives, and combine them to create a new root file system which can be packaged.

-If you need a way to create a minimal root file system based on Ubuntu packages, Chisel might be for you.
-It handles package slice dependency, fetching Ubuntu Pro packages, and allows you to create a fully operational but minimal root file system for your application.

-Chisel is particularly useful for developers who are creating minimal containers such as {{Rocks}}, or {{Docker}} images.
+It is built on the idea of {{package_slices}} - minimal, complimentary, and loosely coupled sets of files, based on the package's metadata and content.
+Slices are basically subsets of the Ubuntu packages, with their own content and set of dependencies to other internal and external slices.

+Chisel is able to extract a highly customised and specialised _Slice_ of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract the small and relevant parts we need to run our applications.

+It operates similar to a package manager, but for package slices, thus being particularly useful for supporting developers in the creation of smaller but equally functional container images.

 ---------